 Closing costs, also called settlement costs, encompass two types of expenses:

-This may be one year of homeowners insurance premiums plus—if the buyer is setting up escrow—several additional months of premiums.
-The buyer should also expect to pay multiple months of property taxes, depending on county and lender requirements.
+This may encompass a single year of homeowners insurance premiums in addition to—if the buyer is setting up escrow—a few additional months of premiums.
+The buyer should also expect to pay multiple months’ worth of property taxes, depending on their regional and lender requirements.
 Make sure they know they’ll need to pay these items at closing!

 How much should a buyer expect to pay?

-Estimated closing costs will be listed on the buyer’s Loan Estimate Disclosure and final costs will be included on the Closing Disclosure, but you can safely tell your clients to budget between 3% and 5% of their home’s price to cover closing costs.
+Estimated closing costs will be listed on the buyer’s Loan Estimate Disclosure and final costs will be included on the Closing Disclosure.
+Total final costs can range between 3% and 8% of their home’s sale price depending on the location.